Building: Basic Building Instructions

 Make

-The "make" verb makes new objects.
+The "make" verb makes new objects using a menu system.
 It asks you questions about what sort of object you want.

 Boot